mehmaniayaz/airQuality/ReadMe.md

 We can get some useful features from the datetime column by extracting time of day (morning, afternoon, evening, night, sleep-time), day of the week, and month.
 I furthermore decided to sum up the amount of chemicals to obtain a danger meter.
 This step has the added benefit of reducing the dimension of the target variable space.

 ## Data Preprocessing <a name="data_preprocessing"></a>
+The first priority is to fill up missing values of the ground truth values for the chemicals.
+In other words, we are going to use the sensor data to fill up the missing true chemical values throughout the given timeline.
+For this step I have used Scitkit-Learn's iterative imputer to build a relationship between the chemicals ( sensor and real) only.
+Similarly missing values for temperature and humidity are imputed with the iterative imputer given the inherent relationship between these variables.

 ## Results <a name="results"></a>
 ## Conclusions <a name="conclusions"></a>